 51. Sip brews at a local craft brewery

 Discover new locales and sip local brews by visiting one of Tampa Bay’s dozens of breweries.
 We’ve listed out a few of our favorites here.
+We’ve also got your covered with our neighborhood brewery guides:

-52. Kayak with manatees at Crystal River
+52. Kayak or Swim with manatees at Crystal River

 53. Join a Tampa tour